1. Overview of Meaning

 2. Formation and Radical

-Formation of the Kanji: The kanji “頭” is a compound character that combines the radical for “head” (頭) with the phonetic component “tou” (頭).
-It is classified as a 形声文字 (phonetic-ideographic character), where the meaning is derived from the radical and the pronunciation from the phonetic component.
+Formation of the Kanji: The kanji “頭” is a compound character that combines the elements of “髟” (hair) and “豆” (bean).
+It is classified as a phonetic-ideographic character, where the left part suggests a connection to hair, and the right part provides the phonetic sound.

-Radical: The radical for “頭” is “頭” itself, which signifies the concept of the head.
+Radical: The radical for “頭” is “髟,” which relates to hair, indicating its connection to the head and hair on the head.

 3. Examples of Usage